stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

                  ]
 ```

-Such a schema could of course be again be read from user
+Such a schema could of course again be read from user
 input, but we will wait with implementing a parser until
-the next section.
+later in this chapter.

-Using this with an `HList` directly, led to issues
+Using this with an `HList` directly led to issues
 with type inference, therefore I quickly wrote a custom
 row type: A heterogeneous list indexed over a schema: